 There are two different reasons why someone would take a steroid shot: for medical purposes or to enhance athletic performance.
-Understanding the different types that are given by injection for each purpose can help you make better decisions about the product that is right for your unique medical or performance needs.
+Understanding the different types given by injection for each purpose can help you make better decisions about the right product for your unique medical or performance needs.

 Medical Steroid Shot Types

 The medical steroid shot may contain two different types – corticosteroids or anabolics.
 Corticosteroids are used in medicine to reduce certain types of inflammation or suppress the immune system.
-On the other hand, an anabolic steroid shot could be prescribed to treat conditions like low testosterone in men, to facilitate gender transition in women, to stimulate the production of bone marrow, and to facilitate growth in children who have certain growth failure disorders.
+On the other hand, an Anabolic Steroid Shot could be prescribed to treat conditions like low testosterone in men, facilitate gender transition in women, stimulate the production of bone marrow, and facilitate growth in children who have certain growth failure disorders.

 Anabolics can also help fight muscle wasting that comes with diseases like HIV/AIDS, cancer, and other chronic conditions.
-There is some controversy surrounding the use of even corticosteroids in American sports.
+There is some controversy surrounding the use of even corticosteroids in American Sports.
 Team doctors who take up residency on the sidelines will offer corticosteroids in the middle of a game to help athletes ignore their pain and fight inflammation during their activities.

-Though technically legal, there are many people who view this as “cheating”, and there are activist groups who claim that using corticosteroids mid-game is the equivalent of ignoring an athlete’s injury and potentially allowing that injury to worsen.
+Though technically legal, many people view this as “cheating,” and activist groups claim that using corticosteroids mid-game is the equivalent of ignoring an athlete’s injury and potentially allowing that injury to worsen.
 Most athletes believe that the corticosteroid shot acts like taking ibuprofen – it only reduces pain to a tolerable level, allowing them to focus on the game.

 Medical Shot for Allergies

 People with severe seasonal Allergies and who cannot get ample relief from products designed to counteract the body’s response to environmental factors like pollen or dust may get some relief from a steroid shot for allergies.
 This is often a last-resort form of treatment, and while some patients get by with a single shot every three months, others must have weekly steroid shots at very low doses to keep their symptoms at bay.

 These shots are typically administered in a clinic setting; unlike insulin shots, they must be given by nurses or doctors for safety reasons.
 Most towns in the US and other countries have allergy clinics where they administer these shots once weekly during a certain timeframe.

-How Often can You Get a Steroid Shot?
+How Often Can You Get a Steroid Shot?

 Doses and Side Effects of Medical Use